 Furthermore BNY Mellon Frankfurt Branch is required to calculate and report the Liquidity Coverage Ratio ('LCR') from 2018 onwards.
-During 2018 BNY Mellon Frankfurt Branch exceeded the minimum requirement for LCR.
-High Quality Liquid Assets (HQLA) and Total Net Cash Outflows (TNCO) increased during 2018 due to a significant increase in EUR deposits from affiliated entities.
-Further details on LCR and Net Stable Funding Ratio (NSFR) can be found in the below table.
+During 2019 BNY Mellon Frankfurt Branch exceeded the minimum requirement for LCR.
+High Quality Liquid Assets ('HQLA') and Total Net Cash Outflows ('TNCO') decresed during 2019 due to a lower EUR deposits from affiliated entities.
+Further details on LCR and Net Stable Funding Ratio ('NSFR') can be found in the below table.